-The President’s Book Club: What Washington, Jefferson, Lincoln and FDR read for guidance
+The President’s Book Club: What Washington, Jefferson, Lincoln, and FDR Read for Guidance

-Two years ago, when Donald Trump was running for President, he announced he wasn’t really much of a reader.
+When Donald Trump was running for President, he announced he wasn’t really much of a reader.
 “I never have.
 I’m always busy doing a lot.
 Now I’m busier than ever before.”
 Well, that got us thinking about Presidents who did consider themselves readers: Washington, Jefferson, Lincoln, FDR, and a few others.
 What books did they read, and why?
 How did literature affect them personally and as leaders?
-That’s how this class titled The Presidents’ Book Club was “born”.
+That’s how this class titled “The Presidents’ Book Club” was born.

-Award winning Bard College Literature Professor Joseph Luzzi guides audiences through a fascinating “Presidents’ Library,” to explore books that shaped some of the most powerful men ever to sit in the Oval Office.
+Award-winning Bard College literature Professor Joseph Luzzi guides audiences through a fascinating “Presidents’ library,” to explore books that shaped some of the most powerful men ever to sit in the Oval Office.
 He’ll discuss why George Washington was obsessed with a play about a Roman freedom fighter who opposed Julius Caesar; how Thomas Jefferson came to have the largest personal library in the country; what drew Abraham Lincoln to Shakespeare so obsessively (and which Shakespeare play he loved most); which British poet Franklin Delano Roosevelt memorized as a child and read throughout his life, and more.